 Årsutstillingen – The Annual Exhibition

 The first Annual Exhibition was produced in 1975, the same year that the Norwegian Association for Arts and Crafts (NK) was founded.
 The exhibition is held annually in collaboration with one of the art museums of Norway with a national mandate, The National Museum in Oslo being its most frequent host over time, together with the national art museums in Bergen and Trondheim.
 During a six-year period, from 2003–2008, the exhibition showcased one group of material-based arts at a time in so-called triennials.
 From 2009, all groups of materials were again included each year.
-The exhibition is hosted by KODE Art Museums in Bergen in 2019 og Nordnorsk Kunstmuseum in Tromsø in 2020.
+The exhibition was hosted by Sørlandets Kunstmuseum in 2021 og Drammens Museum in 2022.

 The exhibition has an open submission and is evaluated by NK's national jury, which consists of three artists with different professional backgrounds appointed by NK's general assembly, as well as a representative from the museum.
 The applications are evaluated in two rounds on the basis of photos and text material.

 Through the event and learning program the Annual Exhibition seeks to engage the public, provide information about contemporary crafts and further its discourse, offering tours and artist presentations, workshops, discussions and seminars that target both the general public and professionals in the field.

 Each year a catalog is compiled in which all the exhibited artwork is documented in photographic form.
 See recent catalogues here.

 Read recent news about the Annual Exhibition here.

 Each year three different prices are awarded for artwork in the exhibition.
 The winners are first announced at the opening of the exhibition.
 The three prices are: